Bimaagimose Snowshoe Experience

 Step into the outdoors and immerse yourself in a one-of-a-kind Indigenous winter story.

-Your guide will share basic natural navigation techniques, animal track identification and fire lighting using traditional tools—all skills that were, and still are, relied upon today to thrive during the months of snow.
-You’ll learn about winter medicine and the use of natural elements from the forest for healing and sustenance.
+You'll learn basic natural navigation techniques, animal track identification and fire lighting using traditional tools—all skills that were, and still are, relied upon today to thrive during the months of snow.
+You’ll also learn about winter medicine and the use of natural elements from the forest for healing and sustenance.

 Program Duration: Around 3 Hours